 However, most international brands new to the market may not have these documents.
 So, how exactly can they create their official account?
 Here are the two alternatives that brands take to complete their WeChat official accounts:

 But how on Earth can a local Chinese business open an account for you?
 The answer is pretty simple: a WeChat account can open 5 WeChat official accounts at most.
-Firms with a legal entity in China can use these extra slots for an additional WeChat official account for extra cash when they sell these slots for a WeChat official account overseas.
 You will then pay a monthly fee for your WeChat official account that the business is renting for you.

 There are also critical differences between a WeChat official account registered with a Chinese business license and a WeChat official account registered with an international license.